Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Each object to be presented individually must be presentable  or associated with a presentable object.

 <h4>The viewer </h4>
 The viewer allows interactively manipulating views of the object.
 When you zoom, translate or rotate a view, the viewer operates on  the graphic structure created by the presentable object and not on the data  model of the application.
 Creating Graphic3d structures in your presentation  algorithms allows you to use the 3D viewers provided in Open CASCADE Technology for 3D visualisation.

 <h4>The Interactive Context </h4>
 The  interactive context controls the entire presentation process from a common  high-level API.
 When the application requests the display of an object, the  interactive context requests the graphic structure from the presentable object  and sends it to the viewer for displaying.

 @subsubsection occt_visu_2_1_2 Presentation packages

 Presentation involves at least the *AIS, PrsMgr, StdPrs* and  *V3d* packages.
-Additional packages such as *Prs3d* and *Graphic3d* may be used if  you need to implement your own presentation algorithms.
+Additional packages, such as *Prs3d* and *Graphic3d* may be used if  you need to implement your own presentation algorithms.

 * *AIS* package provides all  classes to implement interactive objects (presentable and selectable entities).
-* *PrsMgr* package  provides all the classes needed to implement the presentation process: the *Presentation*  and *PresentableObject* abstract classes and *PresentationManager3d* concrete class.
+* *PrsMgr* package   provides low level services and is only to be used when you do not want to use the services provided by AIS.
+It contains all classes needed to implement the presentation process: abstract classes *Presentation*  and *PresentableObject*  and concrete class *PresentationManager3d*.
-* *StdPrs* package  provides ready-to-use standard presentation algorithms of points, curves and  shapes of the geometry and topology toolkits.
+* *StdPrs* package  provides ready-to-use standard presentation algorithms for specific geometries: points, curves and  shapes of the geometry and topology toolkits.
+* *Prs3d* package provides generic presentation algorithms such as wireframe, shading and hidden line removal associated with a *Drawer* class, which controls the attributes of the presentation to be created in terms of color, line type, thickness, etc.
 * *V3d* package provides  the services supported by the 3D viewer.
-* *Prs3d* package provides  some generic presentation algorithms such as wireframe, shading and hidden line  removal associated with a Drawer class which controls the attributes of the  presentation to be created in terms of color, line type, thickness, and so on.
 * *Graphic3d* package provides resources to create 3D graphic structures.
+* *Visual3d* package contains classes implementing commands for 3D viewer.
+* *DsgPrs* package provides tools for display of dimensions, relations and XYZ trihedrons.

 @subsubsection occt_visu_2_1_3 A Basic Example: How to display a 3D object